 Yes, you can shorten your loan term via HARP.
 You must still qualify for the mortgage based on payments, though.
-If the "payment shock" of switching to a 15-year fixed rate mortgage is deemed to steep, your lender may not approve the loan.
+If the “payment shock” of switching to a 15-year fixed rate mortgage is deemed too steep, your lender may not approve the loan.
 Be sure to ask.

 No, you won’t need to pay mortgage insurance.
 If your current loan doesn’t require PMI, your new loan won’t require it, either.

 I pay PMI now.
 Will my PMI payments go up with a new HARP refinance?